-Explainer: How bad is the hack that targeted US agencies?
+EXPLAINER: How bad is the hack that targeted US agencies?

 “Once again, I can reject these accusations,” Kremlin spokesman Dmitry Peskov told reporters.
 “If for many months the Americans couldn’t do anything about it, then, probably, one shouldn’t unfoundedly blame the Russians for everything.”

 Buchanan, the Georgetown expert, said the “operational tradecraft” — how the hack was carried out — seems extremely good.
 The hackers were “experienced and capable, adept at finding a systemic weakness and then exploiting it quietly for months.”
-That, cybersecurity experts say, makes the campaign consistent with elite state-backed Russian hackers.
+Supporting the consensus in the cyberthreat analysis community that Russians are responsible are the tactics, techniques and procedures used, which bear their digital fingerprints, said Brandon Valeriano, a Marine Corps University technology scholar.

 WHAT CAN BE DONE TO PREVENT AND COUNTERACT SUCH HACKS?

 “I think that contributes to Russia’s bravado,” he said.
-The incoming Biden national security team has indicated it will be less tolerant, and will restore the position of the White House cybersecurity coordinator eliminated by Trump.
+The incoming Biden national security team has indicated it will be less tolerant, and is expected to restore the position of the White House cybersecurity coordinator eliminated by Trump.

+The greater White House cybersecurity focus will be crucial, industry experts say.

+An advisory issued by Microsoft, which assisted FireEye in the hack response, said it had “delivered more than 13,000 notifications to customers attacked by nation states over the past two years and observed a rapid increase in (their) sophistication and operational security capabilities.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.